biomejs/biome-vscode/README.md

 To resolve the location of the `biome` binary, the extension will look into the following places, in order:

 1. The project's local dependencies (`node_modules`)
-2. The path specified in the `biome.lspBin` configuration option of the extension
+2. The path specified in the `biome.LSP.bin` configuration option of the extension
 3. The extension's `globalStorage` location

 If none of these locations has a `biome` binary, the extension will prompt you to download a binary compatible with your operating system and architecture and store it in the `globalStorage`.